OjoLego/finapp/README.md

 * **LiveData**: For managing real-time data observation.
 * **ViewModel**: For handling UI-related data.

+## Firebase Authentication Details

+This application uses Firebase Authentication for the login feature.
+Since the app doesn't include a registration section, two pre-registered accounts are provided for testing:

+Email: fintechapp@gmail.com | Password: fintech

+Email: davido@example.com | Password: 123456

+Please use these credentials to log in.

 ## Installation Instructions
 To run this project locally, follow these steps: